thechangelog/changelog.com/INFRASTRUCTURE.md

 unknown questions about how various HTTP clients interact with our content.
 It also helps us explore how Fastly interacts with Fly.io.

+We also send app traces via OpenTelemetry to Honeycomb.io.

-All app errors - e.g. `Plug.Conn.InvalidQueryError` - show up in Sentry.io.
+App errors - e.g. `Plug.Conn.InvalidQueryError` - show up in Sentry.io.

 Pingdom.com monitors our public HTTPS endpoints & alerts us when they become unhealthy.

+## Search

+We use Typesense for search.
+It's near-instant & it just works.

 ## What is missing?